 What are some challenges to power system control design and testing?

 Michele Fusero: We used to do testing on-site.
-But normally that implies a limited timeframe to run our tests and limited number of test cases that can be executed.
+But normally that implies a limited timeframe to run our tests and a limited number of test cases that can be executed.

-What is Controller Hardware-in-the-Loop (C-HIL)?
+What is C-HIL?

 Michele Fusero: We did not have to modify our control, but we could use the flexibility of the simulator and then start testing.